-Expired medication will be returned to a pharmacy and student records updated.
-The exception to this is controlled medication, which must be signed out to parents/guardians who are then advised to return the medication immediately to the dispensing hospital/surgery.
+Expired medication will be returned to the school's designated pharmacy and student records updated.
+The exception to this is Controlled Drugs, which must be signed out to parents/guardians who are then advised to return the medication immediately to the dispensing hospital/surgery.